Statistical Treatment

 dnorm(x, mean = 0, sd = 1, log = FALSE)

-It evaluates the density of the normal distribution with mean mean
+It evaluates the density of the normal distribution with mean mean and standard deviation sd in x abscissa.

 The normal distribution has density